 HIV is spread from person to person through body fluids.
 To prevent the spread of HIV, follow CDC infection control guidelines.
 You learned these in school or your healthcare facility.
 These guidelines are there for your health and safety.

 Learn and follow standard precautions.
-Also review your employer's policies.
-Below are general tips.
-They’re based on the CDC guidelines.
-They can help protect you from HIV.
+Also, review your employer's policies.
+Below are general tips based on the CDC guidelines.
+They can help protect you from HIV:

-The Centers for Disease Control and Prevention (CDC) has developed infection control guidelines called Standard Precautions.
+The CDC has developed infection control guidelines called Standard Precautions.
 These guidelines help prevent the spread of all germs.
 This includes HIV.
 Follow them per your employer's policies.